martinsrdos/HdbConverter/ReadMe.md

 ## How to build

 Just clone this repository and build it.
 There is no third party libraries.
+Only you need is Visual Studio and .net 9.